balena-labs-projects/connector/README.md

 ![alt text](https://i.ibb.co/6r61Ykg/azure.jpg "Azure AppInsights")

 ## Customisation

+### Configuring the pull interval

+You can change the pull interval for internal and external HTTP endpoints by setting the `PULL_INTERVAL` env variable.
+The default value is `10s`.
+For a list of valid inputs, refer to the [telegraf documentation](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#intervals).

 ### Extend image configuration

 By default the `connector` block creates a telegraf configuration file from the combination of discovered services and device environment variables.
 However for custom configurations you can overload the `CMD` directive, as such: